 - 1. Opening ceremony with guest speakers and opening speeches - 2.
 The session is opened.
 Roll call - 3.
-The topic is introduced: caucusing in blocs for draft resolutions. - Draft resolutions must follow the UN format stated in the Rules and Procedure of the IMZMUN. - Draft resolutions with a minimum of five and maximum of twelwe operative clauses can be put forward to the Chair.
+The topic is introduced: caucusing in blocs for draft resolutions. - Draft resolutions must follow the UN format stated in the Rules and Procedure of the IMZMUN. - Draft resolutions with a minimum of five and maximum of ten operative clauses can be put forward to the Chair.
 A minimum of five co-submitters and/or signatories are required for a draft resolution to be put forward.
-Preambulatory causes are encouraged, but not required. - The draft resolutions must be sent to the Chair by email before the deadline set by the Chair. - The Chair decides upon which draft resolution to be discussed first, based on the number of signatories and the overall quality.
+At least one preambulatory causes is required. - The draft resolutions must be sent to the Chair by email before the deadline set by the Chair. - The Chair decides upon which draft resolution to be discussed first, based on the number of signatories and the overall quality.
 Objections to this are not in order.
 The main submitter presents the draft resolution and holds a speech in favour of it. - 4.
 The floor is open for motions (open debate): - general comments / rhetorical questions regarding the draft resolution or the introduction of clauses or amendments of existing clauses.
 Amendments must be sent by email to the Chair and the Chair must be informed by a note. - If at any time a signatory decides leaves the draft resolution, resulting in less than five co-submitters / signatories, a replacement must be found.
-Else the draft resolution fails - 5.
+Else the draft resolution fails. - 5.
 If amendments are presented: closed debate (time set 2-5min + extensions per in favour and again). - i.
-Speeches in favour of amendment & POI - ii.
-Speeches against amendment & POI - iii.
-Substantial vote (abstentions are possible) on the amendment when time has elapsed or upon motion to move to voting procedure (motion to move to previous question).
-If objections upon motion, there will be a procedural vote (abstentions are not possible) whether to move to voting procedure will take place. - → Loop: return to 4 - 6.
-Motion to debate the resolution as a whole: entertained at the discretion of the Chairs. - 7.
+Speeches in favour of amendment & points of information - ii.
+Speeches against amendment & points of information - iii.
+Substantial vote (abstentions are possible) on the amendment when time has elapsed or upon motion to move to voting procedure (motion to move to previous question). - → Loop: return to 4 - 6.
+Motions to debate the resolution as a whole: entertained at the discretion of the Chairs. - 7.
 Closed debate on the resolution as a whole - i.
-Speeches in favour of resolution as a whole & POI - ii.
-Speeches against of resolution as a whole & POI - iii.
+Speeches in favour of resolution as a whole (no points of information). - ii.
+Speeches against of resolution as a whole (no points of information). - iii.
 Vote on the resolution as a whole.
-Substantial vote (abstentions are possible)
+Substantial vote (abstentions are possible).